langchain-ai/langgraph/docs/docs/cloud/how-tos/stream_events.md

 # How to stream events

 This guide covers how to stream events from your graph (`stream_mode="events"`).
 Depending on the use case and user experience of your LangGraph application, your application may process event types differently.
+Read about the concept behind events [here](https://langchain-ai.github.io/langgraph/concepts/low_level/#astream_events-for-streaming-tokens-of-llm-calls).

 === "Python"